Baseline Confirm: Where Observation Becomes Trust

-Baseline Scan is the trust boundary in AuditWalk.
-Scan captures evidence; Baseline Scan promotes reviewed evidence into the trusted reference state used by PreFlight, Compare, Doctor, and Repair.
+Baseline Confirm is the trust boundary in AuditWalk.
+Scan captures evidence; Baseline Confirm promotes reviewed evidence into the trusted reference state used by Preflight, Compare, Doctor, and Repair.

 Definition

-Baseline Scan is the explicit promotion of a reviewed scan artifact into trusted reference state.
+Baseline Confirm is the explicit promotion of a reviewed scan artifact into trusted reference state.
 It is not an automatic result of scanning.
 It is a deliberate operator action.

-In AuditWalk terms: scan captures what is; Baseline Scan establishes what should be treated as trusted for future comparison.
+In AuditWalk terms: scan captures what is; Baseline Confirm establishes what should be treated as trusted for future comparison.

 Importance

 Without a trusted baseline, change data has weak context.
-Baseline Scan gives Compare and PreFlight a stable reference so deviations can be surfaced and judged as expected or suspicious.
+Baseline Confirm gives Compare and Preflight a stable reference so deviations can be surfaced and judged as expected or suspicious.

 Operational value